loomis/connected-edge/docs/docs/prerequisites/linux.md

 | install package | `apt install PACKAGE` |
 | remove package | `apt remove PACKAGE` |

-Try all of these command to understand how they work.
-Try searching, installing, and removing the "nginx" package.
+Understand how all these commands work.
+If you have access to an Ubuntu machine, try searching, installing, and removing the "nginx" package.
 Nginx is one of the standard web servers.

 #### Editors